-Laguna Treatment Hospital recently welcomed a new alumni services manager Laura Griffin.
+Laguna Treatment Hospital recently welcomed a new alumni services manager Laura Giffin.
 Oftentimes, a healthy community of alumni and other sober support groups can encourage long-term success in recovery.
-Griffin acknowledges this, and hopes to build an alumni community around California’s only addiction treatment hospital.
+Giffin acknowledges this, and hopes to build an alumni community around California’s only addiction treatment hospital.

-Laura Griffin has had firsthand experiences with substance abuse.
+Laura Giffin has had firsthand experiences with substance abuse.
 She had her first drink as a teenager and began the fall into addiction.
-It wasn’t until several years later, after a tumultuous relationship and a brief relapse did Griffin commit to recovery.
+It wasn’t until several years later, after a tumultuous relationship and a brief relapse did Giffin commit to recovery.

 Yet, as many people in recovery know, the struggles against addiction seldom end with sobriety.
-Griffin faced a string of personal tragedies throughout her early recovery.
-It was through perseverance and utilizing healthy coping mechanisms that Griffin managed to maintain her recovery.
+Giffin faced a string of personal tragedies throughout her early recovery.
+It was through perseverance and utilizing healthy coping mechanisms that Giffin managed to maintain her recovery.
 It was at this point that she began her career in the addiction treatment industry.

-Griffin regularly speaks with members of the Orange County community about her and her family’s struggles with addiction.
+Giffin regularly speaks with members of the Orange County community about her and her family’s struggles with addiction.
 She also discusses how, despite harrowing circumstances, recovery is possible for those who seek it and commit to sobriety.
-In particular, Griffin has expertise in providing resources for single mothers with children that are battling addiction.
+In particular, Giffin has expertise in providing resources for single mothers with children that are battling addiction.

 Finding a Strong Support Network at Laguna